-Page 2 of 19 This information is considered confidential and proprietary to OptumRx.
+This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
 Clinicians should refer to the full prescribing information and published resources when making medical decisions.

-Indication Adlyxin (lixisenatide) Byetta (exenatide) Bydureon (exenatide ER) Bydureon BCise (exenatide ER) Ozempic (semaglutide) Rybelsus (semaglutide) Symlin (pramlintide) Trulicity (dulaglutide) Victoza (liraglutide) Not indicated in treatment of patients with T1DM or for treatment of patients with diabetic ketoacidosis.
-Not a substitute for insulin in these patients. • • • • • ✓ &gt; ~ Has not been studied in patients with severe gastrointestinal (GI) disease, including severe gastroparesis.
-Not recommended in patients with pre-existing severe GI disease. > Has not been studied in patients with gastroparesis.
-Not recommended in patients with gastroparesis. • Not studied in combination with prandial/short-acting insulin. ~ ~ ~ ~ ~
+Indication Adlyxin (lixisenatide) Byetta (exenatide) Bydureon BCise (exenatide ER) Ozempic (semaglutide) Rybelsus (semaglutide) Symlin (pramlintide) Trulicity (dulaglutide) Victoza (liraglutide) Not indicated in treatment of patients with T1DM or for treatment of patients with diabetic ketoacidosis.
+Not a substitute for insulin in these patients. • Not indicated in treatment of patients with T1DM. ~ ~ > ~ ٢ ~ Has not been studied in patients with severe gastrointestinal (GI) disease, including severe gastroparesis.
+Not recommended in patients with pre- existing severe GI disease. ~ Has not been studied in patients with gastroparesis.
+Not recommended in patients with gastroparesis. ~ Not studied in combination with prandial/short-acting insulin. > Should not be used with other products containing the active ingredient. ~ ✓ Duratha O ✓ 0001

-(Prescribing information: Adlyxin 2019, Bydureon 2019, Bydureon BCise 2019, Byetta 2018, Ozempic 2020, Rybelsus 2020, Symlin 2019, Trulicity 2019, Victoza 2019)
+(Prescribing information: Adlyxin 2019, Bydureon BCise 2020, Byetta 2021, Ozempic 2021, Rybelsus 2021, Symlin 2019, Trulicity 2021, Victoza 2020)